egore/versioning/README.md

 * Tomcat 7: This container is used for development and likely to be supported best at the moment.

+* JBoss EAP 6.1: This container has been tested during development and will also be supported as of now.

 The following containers are not supported right now

 * Jetty 9: The JSF 2 reference implementation (Mojarra) only supports Jetty up